The capacity region of classes of product broadcast channels: The UV outer bound is not tight

-This unequivocally shows that the UV outer bound is {\em strictly} suboptimal for the general broadcast channel.

-\begin{remark} Even if one were to consider the best outer bound with a common message requirement, the UVW outer bound \cite{nai11}, the fact that we are showing that the sum-rate is strictly weak for the UV outer bound immediately implies the {\em strict} sub optimality of the UVW outer bound as well.
-Reason: Its projection on the plane $R_0=0$ (which becomes the UV outer bound) is {\em strictly} suboptimal. \end{remark}

-The flow of this section is as follows: in order to compute the sum-rate for product of reversely semi-deterministic channels, we first define a $\la$-parametrized family of functions, called the $\la$-sum rate, that are related to the sum rate given by Marton's inner bound.
-The fact that $\la$-sum rate factorizes, in the sense to be defined later, for product channels of this type is used to show that Marton's sum-rate is optimal for this class of product channels.
-The last step is to show that the UV outer bound is strictly suboptimal over this class of broadcast channels.
+The flow of this section is as follows: we first introduce {\it $\la$-sum-rate}, a quantity that helps in the computation of Marton\rq{}s inner bound.
+To explicitly compute the sum rate for product channels we introduce the notion of {\it factorization of $\la$-sum-rate}.
+Using this factorization idea, we show that Marton\rq{}s sum rate is optimal for the product of reversely semi-deterministic channels.
+Having computed the optimal sum rate, the UV outer bound is shown to be strictly suboptimal (via a specifically constructed example) over this class of broadcast channels.